BACK

 Agency & Client KPI

-• Set baselines and targets at the project kickoff.
+Set baselines and targets during kickoff.
+Not after.
+During.

 KPI